Welcome

 17:00 (5 pm) - A Star Trek:The Next Generation Watch Party & Discussion w/Prof. Jon (Donate)

-This week’s episode: The Survivors
+This week’s episode: The Enemy

 ? pm - Sunday Soul Social (Following Star Trek) w/Lane